Job and his friends, by Ilya Repin (1869). . .

 The upper image is courtesy of Job and His Friends – Ilya Repin – WikiArt.org.
-See also Ilya Repin – Wikipedia, the free encyclopedia, on “the most renowned Russian artist of the 19th century, when his position in the world of art was comparable to that of Leo Tolstoy in literature… His method was the reverse of impressionism.
+See also Ilya Repin – Wikipedia, on “the most renowned Russian artist of the 19th century, when his position in the world of art was comparable to that of Leo Tolstoy in literature… His method was the reverse of impressionism.
 He produced works slowly and carefully.
 They were the result of close and detailed study.
 With some of his paintings, he made one hundred or more preliminary sketches.
 He was never satisfied with his works, and often painted multiple versions, years apart.”

 As to the “redux” part of the post-title.
 It’s an allusion to the 1971 book by John Updike, Rabbit Redux.
 This was the second of five “Rabbit” books about an aging high-school basketball star – Harry “Rabbit” Angstrom – as he went through five decades of life.
 The series began with Rabbit, Run (1960), when Harry was 26.
 The five books feature “recurring themes of guilt, sex, and death.”
 See, Wikipedia.
 The article added that the word redux means “brought back” or “restored,” and that other works of literature with the title-word include John Dryden‘s Astraea Redux (1662), and Anthony Trollope‘s Phineas Redux (1873).
 Wikipedia also noted, “Rabbit Redux led to a redux in popularity of the word redux,” for example, in Rabbit At Rest itself.
 Updike had Harry Angstrom notice a story in the local paper, headlined “Circus Redux:”

 Re: Professor Shutt.
 See also Tim Shutt · Kenyon College.